richb-hanover/packages/net/speedtest/files/README.md

     -s | --sequential: Sequential download/upload (default - sequential)
     -c | --concurrent: Concurrent download/upload

-The output shows download and upload speeds, together with the percent packet loss, and a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
-The tool also summarizes CPU usage during the test, both per-CPU and for the `netperf` programs.
+The output shows download and upload speeds, percent packet loss, a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution, and a summary of CPU usage during the test, both per-CPU and for the `netperf` programs.

 ### Examples
-Below is a comparison of sequential speedtest runs showing the benefits of SQM.
+The sequential speedtest runs below show the benefits of SQM.
 On the left is a test without SQM.
 Note that the latency gets large (greater than half a second), meaning that network performance would be poor for anyone else using the network.
-On the right is a test using SQM: the latency goes up a little (less than 21 msec under load), and network performance remains good.
+On the right is a test with SQM enabled: the latency goes up a little (less than 21 msec under load), and network performance remains good.

 Notice also that the activation of SQM requires greater CPU, but that in both cases the router is not CPU-bound and likely capable of supporting higher throughputs.